Paper 11: Best Practices for Private Club Digital Infrastructure

 For current members, it should reinforce that answer consistently over time.

-For leadership, it should serve as a stable platform through which communication is aligned with the club’s identity, rather than subject to individual interpretation.
+For leadership, it should serve as a stable platform for aligning communication with the club’s identity, rather than leaving it subject to individual interpretation.

-This requires restraint.
-Not every update needs to be published.
-Not every initiative needs a landing page.
-The system should be deliberate, not reactive.
+This approach requires restraint.
+Not every update should be published, nor does every initiative require a dedicated page.
+The system should be intentional rather than reactive.

 Best Practices for Private Club Digital Infrastructure